 Our group is made up of young professionals from Pennsylvania, West Virginia, and Ohio.
 It has expanded naturally among friends and colleagues over time.
 Many of us attended Ohio University in Southeast Ohio.
 We’ve all spent time abroad (Scotland, Morocco, France, Ireland, India, Austria, and Jordan).
-These days, our members are scattered throughout the United States (Ohio, West Virginia, Washington DC, North Carolina, and Pennsylvania) and abroad (Scotland).
+These days, our members are scattered throughout the United States (Ohio, West Virginia, Washington DC, North Carolina, and Pennsylvania).

 We are aspiring journalists, community developers, entrepreneurs, scholars, and environmentalists.
 Our experiences, professions, and backgrounds are ranging.
 We hope to bring a multifaceted perspective of Appalachia to our readers.

 Anthony Hennen – Anthony grew up in southeast Ohio and graduated from Ohio University with a bachelor’s degree in journalism.
 He later earned a master’s degree in philosophy/politics/economics from the Cevro Institute in Prague, Czech Republic.
 He is editor/writer at the James G. Martin Center for Academic Renewal and lives in Philadelphia, PA.
 Follow him on Twitter: @anthonyhennen.

 Alena Klimas – Alena’s roots are in West Virginia where she often visits and works.
 She graduated from Ohio University with bachelor’s degrees in Global Studies and Political Science.
 Then, she spent two years in the High Atlas Mountains of Morocco with the Peace Corps.
 Now she’s in Asheville, North Carolina working on economic development projects in Central Appalachia.
 Alena is passionate about economic opportunities, community development, and social movements in Appalachia.
 Follow her on Twitter: @Alenaklimas

 Nick Brumfield – Nick was raised in Vienna, West Virginia, and graduated from Ohio University with a BA in Political Science in 2015.
 He received his MA in Arab Studies from Georgetown University in 2017, and worked at an NGO in Jordan after graduation.
 Nick mostly writes about history and culture, with an eye toward both celebrating and critiquing Appalachian identity and popular memory.
 He currently lives and works in Arlington, VA.
 Follow him on Twitter: @Nickjbrumfield.